thomaspernet/GoogleDrive-python/README.md

 ```
 2. Upload data

-Load data.
 If `to_dataframe = False`, it returns a JSON file else a Pandas dataframe
 ```
 gdr.upload_data_from_spreadsheet(sheetID, sheetName,
 	 to_dataframe = False)